takologi/ccminer-kudaraidee-rin/README.md

 # ccminer

+Forked from [Kudaraidee/ccminer-kudaraidee]https://github.com/Kudaraidee/ccminer-kudaraidee and tweaked to work with Rincoin and to use newer versions of dependent libraries (curl, openssl).
+Therefore, some hash algorithms had to be cut out.

+THIS IS STILL AN ALPHA!!

+Next is README from Kudaraidee/ccminer-kudaraidee:

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no more active on github since 2014.

 Check the [README.txt](README.txt) for the additions